techy2493/ts-disc-control/README.md

 ## Hosting

-If enough interest is expressed I will consider making this a hosted bot for a monthly subscription instead of requiring you to host it yourself.
+If enough interest is expressed I will consider making this a hosted bot for a monthly subscription instead of requiring you to host it yourself; though we will always support hosting the bot yourself  for free.
 I know that the knowledge requirements and platform requirements are a barrier to entry for some, however until there is enough interest I cannot justify the cost to host it at what I would feel comfortable charging for a subscription.
 I am willing to help setup everything you need to host it for a one time fee however, so reach out to me on discord to discuss this option if it feels like a good fit.

 ## Current Status
 As of 01/24/23 the project is active and taking change requets.
 Join us on discord at the link below or put in an issue.
 We don't guarantee a response time but if you let us know how negatively something is impacting your community we will do our best to make the top problems a priority.